[FIX] Cannot Connect to the Docker Daemon at ‘unix:///var/run/docker.sock’

 6. Start Docker for Users without Root Privileges

-1. Open the Terminal and run the command below:
+1. Open the Terminal and run:

 export DOCKER_HOST=tcp://localhost:2375